 Research

-While at New America I have been focused on researching the reality of government service delivery, innovation and design.
-If I have learned one thing from a career in research, it’s that your findings are never going to be what you expect them to be.
-Which is why research is so much fun.
+If I have learned one thing from a career in research and journalism, it’s that your findings are never going to be what you expect them to be.
 Most of these papers reflect that surprise — I always like to be honest about what our expectations were, and what the reality turned out to be.

 Political Ideology Slows Emergency Help for Renters Lessons from a Public Interest Technology Analysis